 Our lab's research involves designing algorithms that leverage biological networks to connect different types of experimental data and detect surprising relationships among them.
 We use such techniques to study human disease, in particular cancer and viral infection.
 We also focus on the dynamic behaviors of biological networks and develop techniques to reconstruct dynamic models of signaling pathways and transcriptional regulatory networks from high-throughput proteomic and transcriptomic data.

-In the Spring 2016 semester Anthony is teaching Advanced Bioinformatics.
+In recent Spring semesters Anthony taught Advanced Bioinformatics.

 In the Spring 2015 semester Anthony taught a special topics course on Cancer Bioinformatics.